 Skylee-Storm Hogan and Krista McCracken

 Indigenization and decolonize are words that seem to be permeating institutional conversations in the heritage world and in the post-secondary field right now.
-Despite the frequent use of these words there are still many questions about what the terms mean how they can be moved into practice.
+Despite the frequent use of these words there are still many questions about what the terms mean and how they can be moved into practice.

 Earlier this month Dr. Shuaneen Pete spoke at Algoma University on “Indigenization in Canadian Universities and Colleges”.
 Her talk spoke volumes about the long history of Indigenization and new approaches to this work in the post-secondary sector.
 Pete worked closely with the University of Regina to develop their institutional definition of Indigenization which defines the term as: